EbukaAmadiObi/ShellHackathon/README.md

 In this hackathon, participants get chance to design a sustainable and efficient agricultural waste collection network for the state of Gujarat, India, by predicting the waste generation potential in the given area.

-we are given a time-series of biomass availability in the state of Gujarat from year 2010 to 2017, formatted as a matrix fo 2147 harvesting sites sorted by latitude and longitude.
+We are given a time-series of biomass availability in the state of Gujarat from year 2010 to 2017, formatted as a matrix fo 2147 equisized harvesting sites sorted by latitude and longitude.

 ## prediction.py
 this script takes account of each harvesting site's previous history, then uses ARIMA Time series forecasting to predict the biomass production for 2018 and 2019.